|LOST HOSPITALS OF LONDON|

 In 1868 a larger infirmary was built to the southwest of the workhouse at a cost of £7000.
 The local newspaper declared it to be "a decided ornament to the locality" - the last word in modernity.
 The infirmary had eight wards, each containing 10 beds, and a 'dead house' in the basement.
 The wards had gas lighting and were heated by open fireplaces; windows on both sides of the wards ensured proper ventilation.
 The Infirmary was soon filled and was eventually extended in 1894.
 By this time, however, it was evident that yet another infirmary was needed.

 In 1897 the Guardians agreed that a new male infirmary, Nurses' Home and porter's lodge should be built to the north of the workhouse, the total cost to be £18,200.
 Foundations were laid but, with ensuing difficulties and disagreements, the buildings were not completed until 1899, by which time the costs has risen to £22,832.
 The new purpose-built Nurses' Home, which had been completed in 1898, had 31 bedrooms, with communal rooms for reading, sitting and dining.
 The Guardians, tired of a constant stream of resignations, decided to attract a "better class of nurse".
 The annual salary for a charge nurse was increased to £33, while assistant nurses and those looking after imbeciles earned £27.
 Nurses caring for the infirm received £20.
-These salaries included the time-honoured beer money.
+These salaries included the time-honoured beer money (paid in lieu of the beverage itself).
 The medical officer for the workhouse received the same salary as his predecessor, unchanged since 1847, despite the fact that the bed numbers had increased from 50 to 300.
 (It is not known what his salary was, but the medical officer for the Maldon district received £40 per annum, unchanged since 1886.)

 The new infirmary had 132 beds.
 It was described as "one of the most beautifully fitted institutions of its kind" and was heated by 'warm air stoves and hot water coils'.
 The 15 wards had balconies, which enabled the patients to enjoy the open air (these were later enclosed).
 The building had a central tower which contained a reserve water tank "at an altitude sufficient to serve all parts of the house".